midhunkalarikkal/FullDomain/Notes/DSA3.md

 ## `Types of Trees Based on Structure` ##
 ==========================================
-1 .
-Complete binary Tree
+1. Complete binary Tree
 -------------------------
-A complete binary tree is a binary tree in which all levels, except possibly the last, are fully filled, and all nodes are as far left as possible.
+A complete binary tree in which all levels, except possibly the last, are fully filled, and all nodes are as far left as possible.
-The height of a complete tree with n nodes is [log2 (n+1)] - 1
+The height of a complete binary tree with n nodes is [log2 (n+1)] - 1

         A
        / \